 Orlando Men's Divorce Attorney

-As a father and husband, attorney Jeffrey Feulner understands that emotions run high at the time of a family break-up.
-He skillfully guides men through the process while using all the power of the law to protect their rights in divorce and child timesharing (custody) disputes.
-Though mediation and other alternative dispute resolution programs, or in the courtroom if necessary, Mr. Feulner and the Men’s Divorce Law Firm work to aggressively represent husbands’ and fathers’ points of view.
+At Men’s Divorce Law Firm, we understand that emotions run high at the time of a family break-up.
+We skillfully guide you through the process while using all the power of the law to protect your rights in divorce and child timesharing (custody) disputes.
+Though mediation and other alternative dispute resolution programs, or in the courtroom if necessary, the Men’s Divorce Law Firm works to aggressively represent husbands’ and fathers’ points of view.

-Contact the Men’s Divorce Law Firm to schedule a consultation with Florida men’s family law attorney Jeffrey Feulner.
+Contact the Men’s Divorce Law Firm to schedule a consultation with Florida men’s family law.
 Credit cards are accepted.

-Jeffrey: We handle all aspects of family law from divorce, the focus of our practice being on representing men, husbands and fathers.
-I just felt like there was a need for someone to be out there who was really championing men’s rights in divorces and other family law cases.
-I have people call all the time who are not quite ready to get divorced but they want to know what might happen if they get divorced, what’s going to happen to their assets, what will happen with their children.
+We handle all aspects of family law from divorce, the focus of our practice being on representing men, husbands and fathers.
+We felt like there was a need for someone to be out there who was really championing men’s rights in divorces and other family law cases.
+We have people that call all the time who are not quite ready to get divorced but they want to know what might happen if they get divorced, what’s going to happen to their assets, what will happen with their children.

-If you’re absolutely getting ready to file for divorce, you can sit down and we absolutely do consultations with individual sand we actually encourage people to come here before they make the decision to start the divorce process, so that they can get an idea of what’s coming.
+If you’re absolutely getting ready to file for divorce, you can sit down with us and discuss your options.
+We do consultations and encourage people to come in before they start the divorce process, so that they can get an idea of what’s coming.

-The most rewarding part of running this firm is really the satisfied clients.
+The most rewarding part of working here is really the satisfied clients.
 Seeing the people who finish their case and they’ve protected their assets.
-The people who are spending time with their children and they’re enjoying their lives with there children and they’re not feeling like they’re being marginalized in their children’s lives, that for me is the most satisfying part of running this law firm.
+The people who are spending time with their children and they’re enjoying their lives with there children and they’re not feeling like they’re being marginalized in their children’s lives, that for us is what matters most.

 Frequently Asked Questions About Divorce